Grill masters swear by wet aging when it comes to having the ultimate tender brisket.

 Important Note: As the meat ages in the fridge, air bubbles will form inside the cryovac packaging as the proteins break down.
 These bubbles are a normal part of wet aging, so don’t let this alarm you.

 When you reach the date you desire to cook the meat, remove the package from the refrigerator and open it up.

-The meat will have a distinct smell, but that smell should in no way be bad.
-If the odor is pungent and “off,” the meat has gone bad and throw it away.
+The meat will have a strong odor, but that smell should in no way be bad.
+If the odor is pungent and “off,” the meat has gone bad, and throw it away.